 Advantages of brokering in Mauritius

 Mauritius is one of the most favorable jurisdictions for brokerage activities.
-Among its advantages are quick registration, low taxes, reasonable licensing fees.
-It is also worth noting the excellent banking infrastructure, the ability to open a multi-currency account, protected from hacking.
-Brokerage activity in Mauritius is conducted according to western standards, the jurisdiction is respected by other countries, there are no problems with establishing international links.
+Its advantages are quick registration, low taxes, and reasonable licensing fees.
+The excellent banking infrastructure is also worth noting, as well as the ability to open a multi-currency account, protected from hacking.
+Brokerage activity in Mauritius is conducted according to western standards.
+The jurisdiction is respected by other countries, and there are no problems with establishing international links.

 Mauritius is a thriving offshore financial center, which was removed from the list of high-risk third countries by the European Commission in January 2022.
 The reason is the high progress that Mauritius has made in combating money laundering.
 The Commission noted the effective reforms and deemed the jurisdiction compliant with EU requirements.

 Other advantages of Mauritius include:

 - High economic growth rates of 5-8% per year.

 - Ability to provide clients with first-class services for transactions in currency, stocks, bills of exchange, and other securities.